Amanda Herrera, LPC Associate, supervised by Mark Cagle, LPC-S

 I am thrilled to have you here!

-I’m a Dallas, TX, native and identify as Mexican-American.
+I’m a Dallas native and identify as Mexican-American.

-I started going to therapy in my last year of graduate school, exploring the different aspects of my cultural identity.
-Therapy provided me with a space to gain clarity and perspective essential for healing.
+I began therapy in my final year of graduate school to explore various aspects of my cultural identity.
+Therapy provided me with a space to gain clarity and perspective, which are essential for healing.
 I also discovered that many of my issues came from not fully understanding my cultural identity.
 Becoming a therapist has been incredibly rewarding because it allows me to help clients find their own voice and sense of purpose.

-When I’m not wearing my therapist hat, I spend my free time watching TV shows, reading, taking part in church activities, or hanging out with family and friends—usually with a cup of coffee in hand!
+Now, when I’m not wearing my therapist hat, I spend my free time watching TV shows, reading (audiobooks count, right?), volunteering at church activities, or hanging out with family and friends—usually with a cup of coffee in hand!

 Here’s why I became a therapist:

-My cultural background has shaped who I am today, and I understand the importance of helping my clients better grasp their cultural backgrounds.
-I became a therapist to help Black and Brown women heal from past hurts, navigate tough life changes, manage anxiety or depression, and boost their self-awareness and self-compassion.
-Questioning your worthiness for success is only part of the challenge; the real difficulty lies in unlearning the belief that you shouldn’t challenge cultural norms.
+My cultural background has shaped who I am today.
+I understand the importance of helping my clients gain a deeper understanding of themselves.
+I became a therapist to support Black and Brown women who want to feel confident in their skin rather than like hollow shells of themselves.
+Questioning your worth is just part of the challenge; the real difficulty lies in unlearning the harmful beliefs you’ve held onto.

-I have always appreciated the core values instilled in me by my culture.
+I have a strong appreciation for the core values my culture has instilled in me.
 However, I acknowledge the shortcomings, like immense pressure on women to support families, which often causes them to sacrifice passions, struggle with identities, and suffer in silence.
 There’s also the internalized belief that going to therapy can make people see you as crazy—or worse, as weak and ungrateful.

 I want to give women the chance to break the cycle of anxiety and look inward to find healing.
 Every woman deserves to feel appreciated and supported, helping to ease their challenges.
 It all begins with the selfless decision to seek relief and speak with a professional.

-I’d love to offer the support and encouragement you truly deserve on this journey!
+I’d love to offer the support and encouragement you’re looking for.

 “What types of women do you work with, Amanda?”